AristaUpstateNY/Newsletter/docs/index.md

 And that word of mouth is: “Arista just works”.

-So Again I say: our greatest competition is people not knowing about us.
+So again I say: our greatest competition is people not knowing about us.

 Help us spread the word.